+SSLIP: Automated Radon-Assisted and Rotation-Corrected Identification of Complex HCP Slip System Activity Fields from DIC Data: Methodology

 As a preliminary demonstration, we show in \autoref{fig:RatransformAll} the Radon transform preselected slip systems for all experimental cases considered in this paper.
-The simple example grain shown in \autoref{fig:Ratransform} resulted in preselection of only a single slip family, i.e. Basal, in which case it could be argued that further identification with \psslip is not required, since a SF based method of, e.g., Hu et al. \cite{Hu2023AutomatedAlloy}, would perform well here in the case that the slip system with the highest SF within a slip family always activated.
-However, especially for smaller grains with fewer dislocation sources, this assumption may be questionable.
-Moreover, \autoref{fig:RatransformAll} shows that all other grains considered in this work show at least 3 preselected slip families (each grain showing at least 6 slip systems).
-Therefore, it is unreasonable in these cases to rely just on the SF for further selection, especially when the critical resolved shear stresses can be unknown, as is often the case.
+The simple example grain shown in \autoref{fig:Ratransform} resulted in preselection of only one single slip family, i.e. Basal slip, see \autoref{fig:RatransformAll}(f).
+In such cases, it could be argued that further identification with \psslip is not required, since a Schmid Factor (SF) based method of, e.g., Hu et al. \cite{Hu2023AutomatedAlloy}, would perform well here in the case that the slip system with the highest SF within a slip family is always activated.
+However, the SF is known to be unreliable for polycrystalline microstructures \cite{chen_daly_2016}.
+Additionally, for smaller grains with fewer dislocation sources, the activation of slip systems is more stochastic, making the SF less useful.
+Moreover, \autoref{fig:RatransformAll}(a-e) shows that all other grains considered in this work show at least 3 preselected slip families (at least 6 slip systems for each grain).
+Therefore, it is unreasonable in these cases to rely just on the SF for further selection, especially when the critical resolved shear stresses can be unknown and different for the different slip families, as is often the case.
 Additionally, while \autoref{fig:RatransformAll}(a,b) show clear slip bands that are visually conforming well to the preselected slip traces, the initial Radon-based preselections of the grains in \autoref{fig:RatransformAll}(c-e) are less conclusive.
-In summary, the Radon transform is a valuable first step, but the SSLIP analysis is required to achieve positive identification of the precise slip system(s).
+In summary, the Radon transform is a valuable first step, but the SSLIP analysis is required to achieve positive identification of the precise slip systems and their activity fields.